IUCN-UK/crossrefapi/README.md

 This is a Ruby Gem for working with the Crossref API.

-This library was originally developed to meet particular requirements at (The International Union for Conservation of Nature)[https://iucn.org/](IUCN) to map the CrossRef API as closely as possible.
-Before using this Gem, however, we would encourage you to also check out the excellent (Serrano)[https://github.com/sckott/serrano] Gem, which provides additional functionalities, as it might suit your use case better.
+This library was originally developed to meet particular requirements at [The International Union for Conservation of Nature (IUCN)](https://iucn.org/) to map the CrossRef API as closely as possible.
+Before using this Gem, however, we would encourage you to also check out the excellent [Serrano](https://github.com/sckott/serrano) Gem, which provides additional functionalities, as it might suit your use case better.

 ## Installation